CTLT

 Program Design

-The program design follows the successful design of the ETP Program that ran in AY 2020-2, AY 2021-22 and AY 2022-23.
-The design includes elements intended to:
+The program design follows the successful design of the ETP Program that has been offered at Cal Poly since AY 2020-21.
+The design includes elements are intended to:

 • Foster connections among participating faculty